-Rural & Open Space Design Principles
+Rural and Open Space Design Principles

-Goal 2.6: The City of El Paso encourages the protection and preservation of critical arroyos leading from the Franklin Mountains and farmlands along the Rio Grande valley.

-Policy 2.6.1: Critical arroyos and farmland are to be protected through policies of Plan El Paso, parkland dedication requirements, conservation neighborhood design, conservation easements, and outright acquisition of land.

-Policy 2.6.2: The City shall create a program by which Park Credits could be accepted for the dedication of any arroyo acreage when the arroyo is preserved in a relatively natural state rim to rim, is unfenced, is lined by walking paths at its ridge, and is faced by the fronts of buildings along the dedicated portions.

-Policy 2.6.3: When farmland is developed in accordance with Policies 1.5.2, the tradition of farming and open space in the Rio Grande valley should be encouraged by:

-a.
-Mitigating the loss of farmland by placing perpetual agricultural conservation easements on an equal amount of comparable farmland within one mile of the project's boundary, and b.
-Providing permanent and viable growing space or greenhouses within the development of at least 80 square feet per residence, and c.
+- Goal 2.6: The City of El Paso will protect and enhance arroyos leading from the Franklin Mountains and farmlands along the Rio Grande valley. - Policy 2.6.1: The City will protect arroyos and farmland through policies of this Comprehensive Plan, parkland dedication requirements, conservation neighborhood design, conservation easements, and outright acquisition of land. - Policy 2.6.2: The City shall create a program by which Park Credits shall be accepted for the dedication of any arroyo acreage when the arroyo is preserved in a relatively natural state rim to rim, is unfenced, is lined by walking paths at its ridge, and is faced by the fronts of homes along the dedicated portions. - Policy 2.6.3: When farmland is developed in accordance with Policies 1.5.2, the tradition of farming and open space in the Rio Grande valley should be continued by: - a.
+Mitigating the loss of farmland by placing perpetual agricultural conservation easements on an equal amount of comparable farmland within one mile of the project's boundary, and - b.
+Providing permanent and viable growing space or greenhouses within the development of at least 80 square feet per residence, and - c.
 Integrating the development into the Rio Grande Riverpark and Trail System, as described in the Sustainability Element.

-CNU Accreditation

-Goal 2.7: Increase education and CNU Accredititation throughout the City.

-Policy 2.7.1: Continue City education in principles of design through the CNU Accreditation Program.

-DOWNTOWN